Arbitrage rebate has been our unique focus for over 31 years.

 Reporting.
 Bingham provides accurate reports corresponding with evaluation dates, including a fifth year comprehensive summary report and an IRS Form 8038-T if payment is due.
 If an exception is met, an Exception Report is provided.
 All reports are accompanied by our professional opinion guaranteeing mathematical accuracy and results consistent with Section 148(f) of the Internal Revenue Code.

-The Bingham team.
+The Bingham Leadership Team.
 Let our experience work for you.

 Kim A. Hoyt